leigh-jewell/cmx-anonymiser/README.md

 ### Issues
 Testing on CMX 10.3 I was not consistently able to get results from the API call /api/location/v2/clients.
-Sometimes I would get a 204 [no content] return.
+Sometimes I would get a 204 result returned.
 I changed the API to /api/location/v1/clients and am now consistently getting data returned.
 I can't find any documentation to explain this but it works at the moment.